 I've gotten better at handling applying to jobs, rejection, and the whole process of career searching in the past few years.
 What I can attribute to my success is being able to know what's successful in my life and knowing when to relax.
 Sometimes I just can relax easier if I know I've at least tried my best and call it a day on job searching.
 Other times I find myself conflicted because I have so much time on my hands.
 But the important thing is to create a balance of relaxation and knowing you've done your best.

 I am going to try my hardest to continue that path, and find new ways to improve my stress and processes.
-For the meantime, I'm going to focus on the small successes and happiness in my life that outweighs the negative.
+In the meantime, I'm going to focus on the small successes and happiness in my life that outweigh the negative.

 © 2017 Colleen